Going on a road trip anytime soon? If you want an epic adventure then check out our top tips below.

 5. Loosey goosey baby

-Do you have his number?
-Actually, we probably already know what the weather is going to be like.
+It’s usually a good idea to investigate the weather before you head out on your road trip.
+If the weather decided to take a turn for the worst, then this could affect your route.
 Typical British weather means that we expect it to rain the majority of the time, but just in case the sun decides to make an appearance and start cracking the flags, it’s good to have some shorts and bikinis in your bag.
 Expect the unexpected.

 7. Think about hiring Krusty the Clown